matrixise/www.wirtel.be/content/page/about.md

 * programming
 * making technical topics easy to understand

 ## About me

 ![Me by my daughter](/me-draw.png)

 I am live in Charleroi in Belgium.
 I am a freelancer, especially a Python expert.
 I like to share my knowledge with some talks.
-I have no personal project, excepted my small contributions to CPython.
+I have no personal projects, excepted my small contributions to CPython.

 I am also a [#fellow](https://www.python.org/psf/members/) of the Python Software Foundation and received a [Community Service Award](https://www.python.org/community/awards/psf-awards/#june-2016) from the Python Software Foundation.